 #6 – Filing K-1 Visa after Recently Divorced

 Keep in mind also that filing a K-1 visa after recently divorcing may raise suspicions.
-The officers adjudicating your case may become suspicious as to whether your new relationship overlapped while you were still married to your former spouse.
-If you find yourself in such a scenario, you will need strong evidence to prove the genuineness of your relationship.
+The officers examining your case may become suspicious as to whether your new relationship overlapped while you were still married to your former spouse.
+If you find yourself in such a scenario, you will need strong evidence to prove the genuineness of your relationship, otherwise, it may lead to a K1 visa denial.

 #7 – Secretive Relationship

-You can avoid raising suspicion on this ground by presenting some group pictures of the two of you that also include your family and friends.
-If there are no pictures for this, other documents that can help prove this can be provided.
+You can avoid raising suspicion on this ground by presenting group pictures of the two of you that also includes your family and friends.
+If there are no pictures for this, other documents that can help prove this should be provided.

 It’s Never Been Easier to Get the K-1 Visa